-Paying Apple for a ringtone grates with a lot of people.
-Thankfully you can make a ringtone from an exact part of a song in a couple of minutes - maybe even quicker.
+Can't find a ringtone of your favourite song?
+Don't want to pay for ringtones?
+You're in the right place.
+We'll explain how to make a ringtone from the precise part of a song you love in a couple of minutes - maybe even quicker.

-We've broken down the whole process into detailed steps so you'll learn how to take any part of a song - or any audio file for that matter - and set it as the ringtone for your iPhone.
+We've broken down the whole process into detailed steps so you can take any part of a song - or any audio file for that matter - and hear it when people phone you on your iPhone.

 The process is totally free, but it does require you to use iTunes.
 Sorry.
 There's nothing we can do about that part.